Ashlie-G/LuxeEthique/README.md

 Rails Active Record is the model aspect of 'MVC' (Model, View and Controller).
 It is the system that is responsible for our ability to apply data and logic to our application (Rails Guides).
 This high level component allows us to create our data tables, use the data and store it within the database.
 The Active Record Pattern also enables Object Relational Mapping (ORM) (Rails Guides).
 This technique connects the objects to the tables in relational database management systems.
 We can then easily store and request data without having to write specific SQL statements.
 This then provides our controller with the logic it needs in order to send information to the view.
 For the purposes of the application, a user, product listing and payment model with controllers were constructed.
 The models for Rolify and Cancancan are generated when integrating their features.
-The user model is also attached to devise, rolify and cancancan.
+The user model is also attached to Devise, Rolify and Cancancan.
 These three gems work together to build a strong authentication and authorization system featuring their built in methods.
 The product listing model enables the relationships between the user, product listing and payment models.
 The product listing controller allows for the logic to be presented in the views.
 Payments/ sales are tracked by the payments model and controller which allow the admin user to view a users purchases and track the recent sales within the application.